Particle density in diffusion-limited annihilating systems: Introduction

-The asymptotics given in \eqref{eq:rho} and \eqref{eq:rho2} were also conjectured to hold for asymmetric jump rates \cite{AB1,AB2,AB3}.
+The asymptotics given in \eqref{eq:rho} and \eqref{eq:rho2} were also conjectured to hold for \commHL{different} jump rates \cite{AB1,AB2,AB3}.
 However, a lack of symmetry makes these dynamics more difficult to analyze.
 For example, Bramson and Lebowitz analyzed DLAS with a coupling that first ignores the type of a particle and later reveals it.
-Such a coupling is valid only when $\lambda_A = \lambda_B$.
-A bound on $\rho_t$ when $\lambda_A\neq\lambda_B$ was proven in the recent paper \cite{vicius_DLA} by Cabezas, Rolla, and Sidoravicius.
-They showed that for any choice of jump rates $\lambda_B\geq 0$ and $\lambda_A >0$, it holds that $\rho_t\geq C/t$ on a large class of transitive, unimodular graphs when the particle densities are in balance.
-Additionally the same authors in \cite{Cabezas2014} proved Brownian scaling for the number of visits to the origin for the process on the integers with drift.
-Cristali, Jiang, Junge, Kassem, Sivakoff, and York considered a discretized version of DLAS on finite graphs and studied the time to extinguish all particles \cite{dlas_star}.
-Recently Ahlberg, Griffiths, and Janson studied the critical behavior of DLAS with equal jump rates and branching random walks \cite{dlas_brw}.
+Such a coupling is valid only when $\lambda_A = \lambda_B$. {Another key result, which appears to hold only in the same-speed setting, is \cite[Lemma 2.1]{BL4}.
+This states that the average value of any convex function of the difference of the numbers of $A$- and $B$-particles in a region at time $t$ will be at least as large for DLAS compared to the process with no annihilation.} A bound on $\rho_t$ when $\lambda_A\neq\lambda_B$ was proven in \cite{vicius_DLA} by Cabezas, Rolla, and Sidoravicius: for any choice of jump rates $\lambda_B\geq 0$ and $\lambda_A >0$, it holds that $\rho_t\geq C/t$ on a large class of transitive, unimodular graphs \commHL{(including $\mathbb{Z}^{d}$)} when the particle densities are in balance. \commHL{In particular, this is in line with \eqref{eq:rho} for $d\ge 4$.} The same authors in \cite{Cabezas2014} proved that when $\lambda_B=0$ and $A$-particles move with drift, the number of visits to the origin in time~$t$ is of order $\sqrt{t}$. \commHL{It turns out, however, that the asymptotic behavior for $p<1/2$ is different when $\lambda_B=0$ from when $\lambda_A=\lambda_B>0$.
+Damron, Lyu and Sivakoff show that when $\lambda_B=0$ and $A$-particles move as discrete-time symmetric random walks, then $\rho_t = \exp(-O(t^{d/(d+2)}))$, which is distinct from~\eqref{eq:rho2} for all dimensions $d\ge 1$ \cite{DLS}.
+This cast some doubt on whether the same asymptotics as in~\eqref{eq:rho} and~\eqref{eq:rho2} should always be expected when $\lambda_B<\lambda_A$.}

+Some other related results include: Cristali, Jiang, Junge, Kassem, Sivakoff, and York considered a discretized version of DLAS on finite graphs and studied the time to extinguish all particles \cite{dlas_star}.
+Ahlberg, Griffiths, and Janson studied the critical behavior of an two-type annihilating system of branching random walks \cite{dlas_brw}.
+Dauvergne and Sly recently studied a variant of DLAS in which $A$- and $B$-particles move at different rates but, rather than collisions resulting in mutual annihilation, $B$-particles are converted to $A$-particles upon contact \cite{dauvergne2021spread}.
+Bahl, Barnet, Junge, and Johnson proved in \cite{bahl2021diffusion} that the occupation time of a subset of vertices by $A$-particles in DLAS is monotonic as the initial configuration is augmented in the increasing convex order, a nonstandard stochastic order that rewards volatility.